-lease-init Initializes a new lease database, which is useful during the first Kea installation.
-The database is initialized to the latest version supported by the version of the software.
+db-init Initializes a new database schema.
+This is useful during a new Kea installation.
+The database is initialized to the latest version supported by the version of the software being installed.

-lease-version Reports the lease database version.
-This is not necessarily the same as the Kea version, as each backend has its own versioning scheme.
+db-version Reports the database backend version number.
+This is not necessarily equal to the Kea version number as each backend has its own versioning scheme.

-- lease-upgrade Conducts a lease database upgrade.
-This is useful when migrating between old and new Kea versions. - lease-dump Dumps the contents of the lease database (MySQL and PostgreSQL backends) to a text file.
-The content of the file consists of comma-separated values (CSV) where each line in the file contains all of the values for a single lease.
-The first line of the file is a header line containing the column names.
+- db-upgrade Conducts a database schema upgrade.
+This is useful when upgrading Kea. - db-dump Dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
+The first line of the file contains the column names.
+This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.